Robbie Robertson, The Band co-founder, songwriter and guitarist, dead at 80

-Robbie Robertson, the Canadian-born musician best known as the guitarist and main songwriter for Rock & Roll Hall of Fame members The Band, has died, according to a statement posted on his Facebook page from his family.
+Robbie Robertson, the Canadian-born musician best known as the guitarist and main songwriter for Rock & Roll Hall of Fame members The Band, has died, according to his long-time manager, Jared Levine, who shared a statement with ABC News.
 He was 80.

 The statement reads, "Robbie was surrounded by his family at the time of his death, including his wife, Janet, his ex-wife, Dominique, her partner Nicholas, and his children Alexandra, Sebastian, Delphine, and Delphine's partner Kenny," as well as his five grandchildren.
 No cause of death was given.